project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/176-cameron-frayling-on-what-is-needed-to-unlock-biodiversity-credits.md

 ---
-title: 176 Cameron Frayling on what is needed to unlock biodiversity credits
+title: 176 Cameron Frayling On What Is Needed To Unlock Biodiversity Credits
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2022-07-05)